Josh-Varney/Josh-Varney/README.md

 👋 Hi, I’m Josh Varney!
 🎓 About Me
-I’m currently pursuing a BSc in Computer Science and have gained valuable experience working at Tradeweb, where I contributed to projects aimed at enhancing trading processes and improving efficiency.
-My passion for technology and dedication to continuous learning drive my commitment to tackling real-world challenges through innovative solutions.
+I have been immersed in computer science for over eight years, culminating in a First Class BSc in Computer Science.
+Currently, I work as a Cloud Infrastructure Engineer at Confluent, where I help build scalable and resilient systems.
+My professional journey includes impactful internships at Tradeweb, where I contributed to enhancing automation in electronic trading processes, collaborating with leading firms such as BlackRock and Fidelity.
+My deep passion for technology and commitment to continuous learning fuel my drive to solve real-world problems through innovative, forward-thinking solutions.

+For my dissertation, I developed a decentralized application (dApp) on the Ethereum testnet to simulate fractional ownership of real estate.
+This project demonstrated how Byzantine fault-tolerant algorithms safeguard distributed nodes and ledgers, ensuring the integrity and security of internationally dispersed transactions.

 🌱 Technologies I’m Learning
-- Python
-- Java and JavaScript
+- Golang
-- Dart and Flutter
+- TypeScript
-- C
+- C++ (Personal Favourite)

 🔍 Current Focus
-In my final year, I’m undertaking an exciting project focused on accessing blockchain technology to tokenize the housing market.
-This project aims to explore how blockchain can increase transparency, reduce transaction costs, and enable fractional ownership in real estate.
-By creating a platform that allows users to buy, sell, and trade tokenized assets, I hope to contribute to making housing investments more accessible and efficient for everyone.
-This project not only enhances my technical skills but also deepens my understanding of the intersection between technology and real estate.
+In my role, I will be managing thousands of Docker containers and deploying servers globally, collaborating with major corporations such as Microsoft and Amazon on behalf of clients.
+I’m particularly interested in deepening my understanding of resource balancing in data streaming platforms like Apache Kafka, as I see this as a valuable and impactful area for my career growth.
+Looking ahead, I aim to explore opportunities in the fintech sector and pursue personal initiatives—such as launching a software company or developing my own technology brand.

 🤝 Collaboration Interests
 I’m eager to collaborate on projects related to:

-Android and iOS development
-Tackling specific algorithmic challenges
-Process improvement initiatives
-Backend development
-👌🏻 My Specialties
-Object-Oriented Programming (OOP) and Functional Programming in Python Data Structures and Algorithms
-Optimizing and improving program efficiency
+- Web Applications
+- Fintech Projects
+- Automation
+- Deployment and Devops
+- Testing Systems

 📫 How to Reach Me
 Feel free to connect with me via my GitHub account or send me a message!
-I’m always open to networking and exploring new opportunities.